forskamse/Bluetooth-Attendance-Tracking-System-Based-on-RaspberryPi/README.md

-# RPi Bluetooth Attendance Information Collection System
+# Bluetooth Attendance Tracking System Based on RaspberryPi
+# 基于树莓派的蓝牙出勤追踪系统

-This system helps collect attendance information in a non-inductive way by scanning the nearby Bluetooth or BLE device using Raspberry Pi.
+This system helps track personal attendance in a non-inductive way by scanning the nearby Bluetooth or BLE device using Raspberry Pi.

-The system stores information in InfluxDB and makes the information observable via Grafana.
+The system stores attendance information in InfluxDB and makes the information observable via Grafana.

 The Daily report is also supported.